 Our framework will develop along with our asset management maturity so will be reviewed and updated regularly.
 The documents within the framework, at this point in time, are the strategic documents that define and guide our approach.
-The more operational and asset focused documents will be developed and added as we go.
+The more operational and asset focused documents sit within the relevant sections.

-As our approach to asset management matures some documents will cease to be necessary and will be removed or assimilated into our asset specific plans.
+As our approach to asset management matures documents will updated/integrated as necessary.